 sacred

-Perhaps it’s time to answer these questions with something other than words.
 In my own quiet way, these images are my response.

 Each of these pieces is a 24×36″ photo-encaustic assemblage.
 They are composed of metal leaf, gold leaf, paint, ink, and paper, on a cradled 1.5″ wood panel.